mad-lab/transit/src/pytransit/doc/source/method_normalization.rst

 - **TTR:**
-    Trimmed Total Reads (TTR), normalized by the total read-counts (like totreads), but trims top and bottom 5% of read-counts. **This is the recommended normalization method for most cases** as it has the beneffit of normalizing for difference in saturation in the context of resampling.
+    Trimmed Total Reads (TTR), normalized by the total read-counts (like totreads), but trims top and bottom 5% of read-counts. **This is the recommended normalization method for most cases**, as it has the benefit of compensating for differences in saturation (which is especially important for resampling).

 - **nzmean:**
     Normalizes datasets to have the same mean over the